abagasra98/MSearch-Engine/README.md

 Request parameter | Value type | Value
 ---|---|---
-artist/song | string | The name of the artist or song
+article | string | The name of the artist or song

 ##### Response